Paulap-tech/HULP_APP-1/README.md

        - Fatigue
        - Among others.
      These records can be used to provide a comprehensive view of menstruation-related symptoms that the patient might experience, offering valuable context for the study despite not being specific to the menstrual cycle.

+   - **Profile Screen**:
+     - Provides all the user information such as:
+       - Email Address
+       - Age
+       - Doctor
+       - Symptoms information of each day
+       - Log out

+4. **Main Screen in Doctors**:
+   - Displays the personal information of the doctor including the request of the patiens who wnat that doctor to check on them.

+5. **Aditional Screen as Doctor**:
+   - Provides the list of patiens asigned to that doctor and some personal information.

 ## Technologies Used